MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD03_LAB_MANUAL.md

 ![alt text](./Images/20480B_3_Schedule.png "The Schedule page with sessions displayed")

->**Note:** Remember that you can use the F12 Developer Tools in Internet Explorer to debug your application.
+>**Note:** Remember that you can use the F12 Developer Tools in Microsoft Edge to debug your application.
 Also, if you make any changes to your code, make sure to clear the browser cache before running the application again (press Ctrl+R in the F12 Developer Tools window).
-Otherwise, Internet Explorer may attempt to run the previous version of your JavaScript code.
+Otherwise, Microsoft Edge may attempt to run the previous version of your JavaScript code.

 >**Results:** After completing this exercise, you will have added a Schedule page to the ContosoConf application that displays the details of conference sessions.